-The sci-fi RPG, from Obsidian Entertainment and Private Division, will initially be available via Epic and the Microsoft store, but will come to Valve’s service in 2020.
-Epic’s keynote also talked about the company’s partnership with Ubisoft as well as several exclusive titles such as Afterparty and Phoenix Point.
+The sci-fi RPG, from Obsidian Entertainment and Private Division, will initially be available on Epic and the Microsoft store, but comes to Valve’s service next year.
+Epic’s keynote also talks about the company’s partnership with Ubisoft as well as several exclusive titles such as Afterparty and Phoenix Point.
 But let’s not get ahead of ourselves, now.

-The Outer Worlds will feature a player-driven story – where your choices affect story development, your character build, and the end game.
+The Outer Worlds features a player-driven story – where your choices affect story development, your character build, and the end game.
 As Dustin explains in our The Outer Worlds review, the satire and moral dilemmas don’t always mesh though that doesn’t detract from a pleasant experience overall.
-The game also explores the idea of character flaws, as you’re debuffed against common enemies in exchange for an immediate perk.
-While debuffs can be frustrating, this unique approach to character building could add a fresh layer of depth to the experience.
+The game also explores the idea of The Outer Worlds flaws, as you can take a debuff against common enemies in exchange for one of The Outer Worlds perks.
+While the disadvantage can be frustrating, this unique approach to creating the best Outer Worlds builds adds a fresh layer of depth to the experience.

 When is The Outer Worlds coming to Steam?